Please select from over 100+ styles of presentation folders:

 Presentation folders include the option of free brochure slits, CD/DVD slits, or business card slits in up to seven different unique styles.
 Be sure that the size and placement of your chosen slits support the materials you plan to put inside.

 Presentation folders may have aqueous, lamination, or ultraviolet (UV) coating.
 Aqueous coating is "gloss" by default, to give folders a shiny, reflective appearance.
-It may also be "matte" to minimize reflectiveness, "satin" for a velvet-like effect, or "soft-touch" for a texture similar to suede.
+It may also be "matte" to minimize reflectiveness, "satin" for intermediate shine, or "soft-touch" for a texture similar to suede.
 Lamination coating gives folders extra protection against tearing and staining.
 Ultraviolet (UV) coating offers little protection, but gives folders an extremely shiny and distinctive look.

 Your printing options include offset PMS printing (which utilized pre-mixed ink), four-color process (which uses CMYK ink to create a veritable spectrum of color during printing), foil stamping (where metallic or non-metallic foil is applied to your folder) or embossing (which alters the shape of the folder itself for a textural effect).